 Prime Minister Shinzo Abe stated Monday that the Games would proceed as planned.

 For instance, the Princess Cruises ship was placed in lockdown at the Japanese port.
 With 3,700 people quarantined onboard.
-After it was revealed that an infected passenger flew into Tokyo and spent a few days on the ship.
+It was revealed that an infected passenger flew into Tokyo and spent a few days on the ship.